The following two objects and eight methods comprise the essential elements of the SQLite interface:

 The foregoing is all one really needs to know in order to use SQLite effectively.
-All the rest is just ornamentation and detail.
+All the rest is optimization and detail.

 The sqlite3_exec() interface is a convenience wrapper that carries out all four of the above steps with a single function call.
 A callback function passed into sqlite3_exec() is used to process each row of the result set.
 The sqlite3_get_table() is another convenience wrapper that does all four of the above steps.
 The sqlite3_get_table() interface differs from sqlite3_exec() in that it stores the results of queries in heap memory rather than invoking a callback.

 It is important to realize that neither sqlite3_exec() nor sqlite3_get_table() do anything that cannot be accomplished using the core routines.
 In fact, these wrappers are implemented purely in terms of the core routines.

 In prior discussion, it was assumed that each SQL statement is prepared once, evaluated, then destroyed.
 However, SQLite allows the same prepared statement to be evaluated multiple times.
 This is accomplished using the following routines:

 After a prepared statement has been evaluated by one or more calls to sqlite3_step(), it can be reset in order to be evaluated again by a call to sqlite3_reset().
 Think of sqlite3_reset() as rewinding the prepared statement program back to the beginning.
 Using sqlite3_reset() on an existing prepared statement rather than creating a new prepared statement avoids unnecessary calls to sqlite3_prepare().
 For many SQL statements, the time needed to run sqlite3_prepare() equals or exceeds the time needed by sqlite3_step().
 So avoiding calls to sqlite3_prepare() can give a significant performance improvement.